Israel’s Hidden Security Threat

 When these children grew up they kept one of these on hand, a ration card for Jews in the ghetto.

 This card would specify what they were permitted to eat.
 The Germans promised ‘livable conditions’ in the ghettos but the reality was far different.
 The diet in the ghetto was only 800 calories per day for a Polish Jew, one third of that given to Germans.
 Imagine being a Jewish mother going to a store with your child’s card, a child increasingly lonesome, cold and scared, only to return with two peanut butter sandwiches and a tea spoon of cheese, and trying to make that last them the whole day.

 Those children learned to survive on very little, now in their old age they have a different kind of ration card.

 Please enter the shoes of an Israeli Holocaust Survivor one more time.

-You have just received your monthly government stipend of $627 (The Telegraph).
+You have just received your monthly government support, but like 25% of Israeli Holocaust Survivors you are still under the poverty line (Reuters).
 It is your only income but you are not upset.
 Israel needs to spend far more on defence than other countries.
 You understand the country needs to make sacrifices.

 But the question makes your belly ache.
 What are you going to have to sacrifice?

 Imagine your vision has been failing, is it worth going without medication a few days this week to pay for new glasses?

 If the ache in your stomach gets worse should you pay the expense of treatment if it means you won’t be able to afford food?